 Language of instruction:

 This course introduces communication students to key concepts and research problems in the life-sciences.
 Using models and theories from science communication, it surveys dominant and alternative ways of thinking about technology and societal change in the life-sciences.
 The course concentrates on six domains: health, food, urbanisation, climate change, natural resource management, and sustainability related to food and fibre production.
 At the end of the course, students will be able to make an informed choice which of the six domains to select as their focus area ('track') in following courses and their BSc thesis.
 The course will address aspects of science communication that enable students to understand the rationale of natural scientific and social scientific reasoning.
 The course follows a basic understanding of complex societal issues in life-science related domains.
-It starts with an introduction into the basics of interdisciplinary collaboration between life-sciences and communication science and practice.
-The main part of the course introduces students to elementary natural science concepts addressing issues around health, food, urbanisation, climate change, natural resource management and sustainability related to food and fibre production.
-The final part addresses the commonalities and specifics of various life-science approaches and reflects on the implications for communication theory, research and practice.
+It starts with an introduction into the basics of communication science and practice, particularly as visible in media reports of scientific findings.
+The main part of the course introduces students to life sciences domains that address health, food, urbanisation, climate change, natural resource management and sustainability related to food and fibre production.
+The final part addresses the role of communication, and communication scientists, in bridging the gap between science and society.

 After successful completion of this course students are expected to be able to:

 - describe examples of life- science based approaches to complex societal problems in six specific life science domains

 (health, food, urbanisation, climate change, natural resource management, and sustainability related to food and fibre production);

 - use science communication models and approaches to explain relevant issues for strategic communication within

 the life science domains, including tensions and opportunities in the communication between life scientists and societal stakeholders;

 - apply science communication models and approaches to formulate and critically assess goals and means to effectively